Airbus in the U.S.

-With approximately 1,400 Airbus jetliners operating in the fleets of North American airlines as of April 2016, there is an operator in the region for nearly every model of the company’s modern, efficient product line.
+With more than 1,400 Airbus jetliners operating in the fleets of North American airlines as of July 2016, there is an operator in the region for nearly every model of the company’s modern, efficient product line.
 Overall, more than 1,900 Airbus aircraft have been ordered in North America from customers that include American Airlines, Delta Air Lines, FedEx, Frontier Airlines, GECAS, Hawaiian Airlines, ILFC, JetBlue Airways, Spirit Airlines, United Airlines, UPS, US Airways and Virgin America.

 Airbus Americas has seven main centers of activity in the U.S. and approximately 1,100 employees.
 The latest step in Airbus’ commitment to America is the A320 Family final assembly line in Mobile, Alabama – which is officially called the Airbus U.S. Manufacturing Facility.
 The $600-million, 53-acre facility began aircraft assembly in 2015 with its first A320 Family jetliner – an A321 jetliner for U.S. customer JetBlue – delivered in 2016.